-- Ipilimumab increases the risk of severe immune-related adverse reactions (irARs), which can include colitis, hepatitis, skin inflammation, neurological adverse reactions, endocrinopathies and other immune-related adverse reactions.
-These irARs can occur several months after the last dose of ipilimumab. - Early diagnosis and appropriate management of irARs are essential to minimise life-threatening complications. - Suspected adverse reactions must be promptly evaluated to exclude infectious or other alternate aetiologies. - Based on the severity of symptoms, ipilimumab should be withheld or discontinued and systemic high-dose corticosteroid therapy may be required. - Patients should be informed about the symptoms of these irARs and the importance of reporting them immediately to the treating physician.
-For this reason, there is a Patient Information Guide and a Patient Alert Card. - Patients should be advised to carry the Patient Alert Card at all times and to show it to the HCP at all medical visits.
+- Ipilimumab increases the risk of severe immune-related adverse reactions (irARs), which can include colitis, hepatitis, skin inflammation, neurological adverse reactions, endocrinopathies and other irARs.
+These irARs can occur several months after the last dose of ipilimumab. - Early diagnosis and appropriate management of irARs are essential to minimise lifethreatening complications. - Suspected adverse reactions must be promptly evaluated to exclude infectious or other alternate aetiologies. - Based on the severity of symptoms, ipilimumab should be withheld or discontinued and systemic high-dose corticosteroid therapy may be required. - Patients should be informed about the symptoms of these irARs and the importance of reporting them immediately to the treating physician.
+For this reason, there is a Patient Information Guide and Patient Alert Card. - Patients should be advised to carry the Patient Alert Card at all times and to show it to HCP at all medical visits.

-Guide for Prescribing Ipilimumab
+Guide for prescribing ipilimumab

 Ipilimumab is a medicine designed to help the immune system to fight tumours by increasing the activity of T-cells.
-It is a fully human, monoclonal IgG1 antibody and it works by blocking CTLA-4 (cytotoxic T lymphocyte associated antigen 4), a molecule on T-cells that acts as a natural brake on the immune response.1
+It is a fully human, monoclonal IgG1 antibody and it works by blocking CTLA-4 (cytotoxic T lymphocyte associated antigen 4), a molecule on T-cells that acts as a natural brake on the immune response1.

-Before prescribing ipilimumab, and before each infusion, check:
+Before prescribing ipilimumab and before each infusion, check: